Dolby recording tips

 When you’re all done, tap the share button to directly upload audio to SoundCloud, videos to Facebook, YouTube, Instagram, or share directly to your collaborators via email or text message.

-We’ll do a deeper dive on some of the editing functions within Sound Tools in our next article: Click here
+Here's a deeper dive on some of the editing functions within Sound Tools.

-Want to be the first to hear about new features, tips, tricks and more?
-Subscribe to the e-mailing list under Settings, in the app.
+Want to be the first to hear about new features, tips, tricks, and more?
+Subscribe to our emailing list in the app under Settings.
 Happy Recording!